emqx/emqx-tutorial/faq/faq_en.md

 A: EMQ X totally has [3 products.](https://www.emqx.io/products) Different products supports different level of connections, features and services etc.

 - EMQ X Broker: EMQ X open source version, support the popular IoT protocols, such as MQTT, CoAP and LwM2M.
 It supports 100k level concurrent MQTT connections.
 - EMQ X Enterprise: EMQ X enterprise version.
-It is based on open source version, and  adds data persistance (support Redis, MySQL, MongoDB or PostgreSQL),  data bridge to Kafka, LoRaWAN support, EMQ monitoring, Kubernates deployment etc.  It supports 1M level concurrent MQTT connections.
+It is based on open source version, and adds data persistence (support Redis, MySQL, MongoDB or PostgreSQL), data bridge to Kafka, LoRaWAN support, EMQ monitoring, Kubernates deployment etc.  It supports 1M level concurrent MQTT connections.
 - EMQ X Platform: EMQ X Platform version is based on Enterprise version，and support 10M level concurrent MQTT connections.
 We can provide consulting service for complex IoT platforms, such as cross data center solutions.
-All kinds of servcies building an IoT platform can be provided, such as consulting, training, architect design, customized development, platform implementation, testing and operation.
+All kinds of services building an IoT platform can be provided, such as consulting, training, architect design, customized development, platform implementation, testing and operation.

 ## Q: What's the major difference between EMQ X enterprise and broker?

 A: EMQ X Enterprise (enterprise version) is based on Broker (open source version), it includes all of features of open source version.
 Comparing to open source version, it has following difference:

-- Concurrent connection level: the stable concurrent concurrent connection level for open source version is 100k, while enterprise version is 1M.
+- Concurrent connection level: the stable concurrent connection level for open source version is 100k, while enterprise version is 1M.

-- Data persistance: Enterprise version supports to persist data to several kinds of databases, includes the popular relational database, such as MySQL, PostgresSQL; Memory database, such as Redis; Non-SQL DB, such as MongoDB.
+- Data persistence : Enterprise version supports to persist data to several kinds of databases, includes the popular relational database, such as MySQL, PostgresSQL; Memory database, such as Redis; Non-SQL DB, such as MongoDB.

-- Kafka brdige: Forward MQTT message to Kafka clusters through internal bridge plugins, application can consome Kafka message to implement the streaming data process.
+- Kafka bridge: Forward MQTT message to Kafka clusters through internal bridge plugins, application can consume Kafka message to implement the streaming data process.
 - RabbitMQ bridge: Support to forward MQTT message to RabbitMQ, application can consume RabbitMQ message to integrate the 3rd party system.
 - System monitoring (EMQ X Control Center)

   - EMQ X cluster monitor: Include statistics of connections, topics, message & sessions.